 I am a great fan of the slow rise, no-knead bread that takes all day or more to prepare and cook.
-Not that there is much to do to the bread dough during that time, but sometimes, just sometimes, all that fore planning, well, you know….
-I just want bread NOW.
+Not that there is much to do to the bread dough during that time, but sometimes, just sometimes, all that fore planning, well, you know…. you just want bread NOW.
 Fresh.
 Hot.
 Just out of the oven.

 Well, it is possible.